middaysan/windows-ram-cleaner/README.md

 ## Features
 - Runs in the system tray.
-- Cleans the standby memory list.
+- Cleans the standby memory list when its size exceeds 65% of free memory.
 - Requests administrator privileges on startup.
+- Displays memory usage statistics when hovering over the tray icon.
 - Uses an embedded icon for the tray.

 ## Requirements